 Although many of the toxic substances may be absent from organic inks, they can still contain heavy metals, like titanium oxide.
 They are not totally risk-free either, with the risk of contamination in the manufacturing process still present depending on production environments and sterilization methods.

 Glow In The Dark Tattoo Inks

 Tattoos that will glow when in darker environments are growing in popularity.
 Personally, I find these quite scary, almost like a radioactive glow on your body.
-Also referred to as UV tattoos or blacklight tattoos, they are made with ingredients which react when exposed to ultraviolet light.
+Also referred to as UV tattoos or blacklight tattoos, they are made with ingredients that react when exposed to ultraviolet light.